Lorena591/EMI-Experimental-Temperature-Variations/README.md

 ## 2. Experiment to collect EMI signals

-This section presents the series of experimental tests conducted.
-The methodology for measuring the electromechanical impedance signals is outlined in three different cases: first, for an undamaged beam coupled with a PZT in an asymmetric configuration; then, in a symmetric configuration, with two piezoelectric elements attached to opposite sides of the beam; and finally, for EMI signals of an uncoupled PZT.
+This section presents the various experimental tests conducted.
+The methodology for measuring the electromechanical impedance (EMI) signals is outlined for three distinct cases.
+In the first one, EMI signals from an undamaged beam with a PZT coupled in an asymmetric configuration are measured.
+The second case investigates an undamaged beam with symmetrical PZTs.
+In the third and final case, an uncoupled PZT is examined.
+All analyses were performed considering variations in ambient temperature.

 ### 2.1.
 Undamaged Beam with Asymmetrical PZT